Introduction to Machine Learning

 and

 with an algorithm similar to that described earlier.

-As a final reference, we note the improved WGAN algorithm introduced in \citet{gulrajani2017improved} in which the boundedness constraint in the weights is replaced by an explicit control of the derivative in $x$ of the function $f$.
-More precisely, introduce a random variable $Z$ with distribution $\tilde P_\th$ equal $(1-U) X + U X'$ where $U$ is uniformly distributed over $[0, 1]$ and $X$ and $X'$ are independent respectively following the distribution $P_{\mathrm{true}}$ and $P_\th$.
-Then, the following approximation of the Wasserstein distance between $P_{\mathrm{true}}$ and $P_\th$ that is used in \citet{gulrajani2017improved}:
+\begin{remark} As a final reference, we note the ``improved WGAN'' algorithm introduced in \citet{gulrajani2017improved} in which the boundedness constraint in the weights is replaced by an explicit control of the derivative in $x$ of the function $f$.
+Given independent $X_1$ and $X_2$ with respective distributions $P_1$, $P_2$, define a random variable $Z = (1-U) X_1 + U X_2$ where $U$ is uniformly distributed over $[0, 1]$ and $(U, X_1, X_2)$ are independent.
+Then, \citet{gulrajani2017improved} use the following approximation of the Wasserstein distance between $P_1$ and $P_\th$: